arduino/docs-content/content/arduino-cloud/01.getting-started/06.cloud-variables/cloud-variables.md

 ### Specialized Types

-For your convenience, IoT Cloud provides specialized types which are just wrappers around basic types but declare the variable semantics more explicitly.
+Specialized types are wrappers around basic types but declare the variable semantics more explicitly.
 This enables smarter integrations with third-party services (such as Alexa) and better visualization of widgets in dashboards.

 You can use them just like a normal variable of the wrapped type, since they support assignment and comparison operators.